hypothesis/via/README.md

     cd via3

+### Setup data required to run the server

+You will need certain items (like Google API keys) to run locally properly.
+To do that you can run:

+    make devdata

 ### Run the services with Docker Compose

 Start the services that Via 3 requires (currently just NGINX) using Docker